-Breakfast, lunch, and dinner on repeat, and I’ve gotta tell ya…I’m already running out of ideas on what to make the kiddies every night, I mean all day.
+Breakfast, lunch, and dinner on repeat, and I’ve gotta tell ya…I’m already running out of ideas on what to make the kiddies every night.
 How about you?
-While grocery shopping is not the same with lots of items being out of stock on any given day, I’m finding that I need to be more flexible when planning for dinners with an abundance of ideas depending on what is stocked.
+While grocery shopping is not the same with popular items being out of stock on any given day, I’m finding that I need to be more flexible when planning for dinners with an abundance of ideas depending on what is stocked.
+I needed some go-to dinner recipes to have in my back pocket for the new year and I have found five amazing ones that my kids love!

 Veggie Stir Fry